 A few years ago I was told off by my assistant, an ex-student, when I remarked that I’m ‘not a real photographer’.
 ‘Never heard such poppy-cock!’ she said, in her usual delightfully forthright terms.
 What I meant say is that I don’t work as hard as the people I admire – the wedding photographers, the portrait photographers running High Street studios, the news photographers who wait all freezing night outside the hospital caring for a Royal Mother-to-be, and so on.
 I equate really hard work with being a ‘real’ photographer.

 Essentially, I’m not a huge shooter.
 I have in my cabinets fewer than 1200 black-and-white rolls of film, and about 2000 rolls of colour transparency.
-And I have some 80,000 digital images rolling around the hard-disks at time of writing.
-It may sound a lot, but believe me, those are rather low figures for 30 years of professional photography.
+After shooting digital for over 15 years, I have only some 209,000 images rolling around the hard-disks at time.
+Of that only about 106,000 images are truly in current use, these being in my Aperture catalogue.
+It may sound a lot, but believe me, those are rather low figures for 36 years of professional photography.

 Return to Who is Tom?